fbacchella/ZMQAppender/README.md

    * hostname: it will be added as a `hostname` property, default to the value of `java.net.InetAddress.getLocalHost().getHostName()`.
    * locationInfo: true of false, it will send or not the log event location (file, line, method), default to false.
    * application: the application name, it's optionnal.
+ * serializer: a class used to serialize Log4j's events to a byte array.
+It must implements loghub.log4j.Serializer class and provide a constructor with no arguments.

+Two serializers are provided: loghub.log4j.JavaSerializer (using native java serialization)and loghub.log4j.MsgPackSerializer (serialized to a msgpack object, as a map)

 A complete declaration is :